Intesa Sanpaolo constantly monitors and promotes free competition. In this regard, it renews its commitment, especially with the aim to:

 In respect of colleagues

-With a view to increasing the colleagues' awareness regarding the risks arising from competition breaches and helping them foresee similar risk situations, the Antitrust Team launched a series of remote as well as classroom training initiatives, addressed to national and foreign structures of the Group.
-In this regard, the Team held several classroom courses in the following venues:
+With a view to increasing the colleagues' awareness regarding the risks arising from competition breaches and helping them foresee similar risk situations, the Antitrust Team launched a series of remote as well as classroom training initiatives, addressed to national and foreign structures targeting many different groups of the Group.
+In this regard the Antitrust team has conducted a classroom training course the for employees in the Banking Advisory Service and New Services of the Legal Affairs and Litigation Department; distance training was also carried out for the employees of Mediocredito Italiano and the Corporate and Investment Banking Division.
+Furthermore, the first training product about the main principles of antitrust regulations was set up on the innovative channel of the Managers’ School App, and was made available to more than 6000 Group managers.

 In respect of third parties and Supervisory Authorities